ben/foundry-ironsworn/README.md

 ![Starforged locations](https://user-images.githubusercontent.com/39902/167316581-50abab85-15eb-48c7-b6b5-c3cd8e8eb53c.png)

-Next you'll need a character.
+You'll also need a character.
 Open up the actors tab, and hit "Create Actor".
 Use the "✎ Edit" button in the title bar to adjust your stats.
 Use the buttons on the sheet to add assets, vows and other progress items, or select one of the foes from the book.